Skip to content

 There is no denying that poverty is a social struggle and affects communities far and wide with impacts on single people and whole cities.
 With rising awareness in recent decades there are now more steps than ever being taken towards the eradication of poverty and the assistance and inclusion of those struggling with poverty towards being a part of the solution.

 The complexity of poverty is now better understood due to increased cultural awareness and sympathy with true connection and motion towards a solution.
-The International Day for the Eradication of Poverty is observed to promote and acknowledge the effort and struggle of those living in poverty.
+The International Day for the Eradication of Poverty is observed to promote and acknowledge the efforts and struggles of those living in poverty.
 The International Day for the Eradication of Poverty also gives people living in poverty a specific opportunity to make their concerns and thoughts heard, recognizing that they are the first to fight against poverty.

 History of the International Day for the Eradication of Poverty